Compiletest

 The tests in tests/mir-opt

-check parts of the generated MIR to make
+check parts of the generated MIR to make sure it

-Check out the MIR Optimizations chapter for more.
+MIR Optimizations chapter for more.

 Compiletest will build the test with several flags to dump the MIR output and set a baseline for optimizations: